Prover-Adversary games for systems over (non-deterministic) branching programs: Prover-Adversary games for (non-deterministic) branching programs

 \end{definition}

-\begin{remark} It is not difficult to see that $A\simulates \E B$ if and only if the NBP represented by $A$ (over $\E$) \emph{simulates} the NBP represented by $B$ (over $\E$), as transition systems.
+\begin{remark} It is not difficult to see that $A\simulates \E B$ if and only if the NBP represented by $A$ (over $\E$) \emph{simulates} the NBP represented by $B$ (over $\E$), as labelled transition systems (see e.g.\ \cite[Section~7.4]{book:principles-model-checking} for definitions).
 The forwards implication is by induction on the definition of $\simulates\E$, while the backwards implication follows by $\E$-induction on $B$ then $A$. \end{remark}

 \begin{proposition} [Simulation in $\elndt$] Let $\E$ be a set of \exndt\ extension axioms and suppose $A\simulates\E B$.
 There are polynomial-size $\elndt$ proofs of $B\seqar A$ over $\E$.
 If $\E,A,B$ are $\lor$-free then these proofs are furthermore in $\eldt$. \end{proposition}